 Don Smitley spent his days enjoying time with his family, his dog, Charley, and playing in his bluegrass band, The Dunbar Boys.
 No one ever heard Don complain or wonder, “Why me?” while he fought mesothelioma.
 But everyone that knew him would say that faith and a positive attitude carried him through each day.
 Don’s daughter, Jennifer Gelsick, chronicled her family’s journey during mesothelioma, and now discusses life after losing a loved one to mesothelioma through her blog.
 “We are so honored to have Dad’s name on the scholarship.
 It’s such a perfect way to remember and honor him,” said Jennifer.
 Jennifer will be one of the essay judges this year.

 The scholarship is available to students in colleges and universities throughout the United States.
-Our goal is to help the educational efforts of students while raising awareness of mesothelioma and the dangers of asbestos.
+Our goal is to help the educational efforts of students while raising awareness of mesothelioma, provide information about its prognosis and the dangers of asbestos.
 Mesothelioma is a disease that affects men and women – both young and old.

 The ten scholarship amounts are as follows, and will be distributed after the winners have been notified on November 24th, 2014.